mapkon/toy-robot-challenge/implementation-notes.md

 My aim is to help the maintainer look at the code and reason about my decisions, hopefully with the same mind and arc like I did.

+And also, just as a class should do one thing, a method one thing, I also make the test test one thing, meaning one assert per test.
+Yeah, I am that creepy about tests.

 # Design

 This was a tough one, but I will document the major decisions I made.